ShadowEngineTeam/cffi-luau/README.md

 ## Credits

-This is a port of [cffi-lua](https://github.com/q66/cffi-lua) by Daniel "q66" Kolesa and contributors.
+This is a port of [cffi-lua](https://github.com/q66/cffi-lua) by q66 and contributors.
 See `COPYING.md` and `.mailmap` for licensing and authorship of the original work.